Call for papers

 Call for Papers and Panels

 We welcome papers/presentations from all interested persons including academics, professional staff, activists, students, industry, and others.
-This can include updates on projects, policies and practices; theoretical and/or applied research; creative and/or artistic explorations, and so on.
+This can include updates on projects, policies and practices; theoretical and/or applied research; creative and/or artistic explorations, creative artefacts, interactive Q&A, workshops, or short screenings with discussion that can be situated thematically within the list of suggested topics

 Panel proposals are also welcome.
 Panels need to include 3-4 papers.
 In addition to submitting a 250 word abstract for each presenter, please submit an abstract (100 words) and a title (15 words max.) for the panel as a whole.
 Please indicate lead panel contact person.